adepoju-oluwatobi/printf/README.md

 Handle the following flag characters for non-custom conversion specifiers:

 8. Sarcasm is lost in print
-Handle the following length modifiers for non-custom conversion specifiers:

-l
-h
-Conversion specifiers to handle: d, i, u, o, x, X
+Handle the following length modifiers for non-custom conversion specifiers:l, h                                                                             Conversion specifiers to handle: d, i, u, o, x, X

 9. Print some money and give it to us for the rain forests
 Handle the field width for non-custom conversion specifiers.

-10. The negative is the equivalent of the composer's score, and the print the perfor mance
+10. The negative is the equivalent of the composer's score, and the print the performance
 Handle the precision for non-custom conversion specifiers.

 11. It's depressing when you're still around and your albums are out of print